Financial Aid Information for Post-Baccalaureate Premedical Students

 Net Partner - Financial Aid Online Portal

-- Usually by some time in April, students will be able to create and use their Net Partner account.
+- Usually by some time in April, you will be able to create and use your Net Partner account.

 - This may vary each year depending on software updates.